-Ever since my first visit during the holidays, I haven’t been able to resist Christmas in NYC.
-To me, it’s when the city is at its best; when everything is the most shimmering and magical.
+Ever since my first visit during the holidays, I haven’t been able to resist a Christmas in New York.
+To me, visiting New York in December is when the city is at its best.
+It’s when everything is the most shimmering and magical.
 New York City comes alive with holiday spirit and is home to some of the biggest and best light displays.
-For kids from 1 to 92, the five boroughs have something for everyone and we rounded up the “must dos” and tossed in a few of our favorites in our guide to Christmas in NYC:Must DoThe Rockefeller Center Christmas Tree
+For kids from 1 to 92, the five boroughs have something for everyone and we rounded up the “must dos” and tossed in a few of our favorites in our guide to things to do in NYC at Christmas.

 Officially, the tradition of the Rockefeller Center Christmas Tree began in 1933, the same year that 30 Rockefeller Center Plaza opened.
 Each year the tree is scouted by the head gardener for Rockefeller Center and it is transported by a special custom trailer through the streets of New York City to its home at Rockefeller Center.
 The star is a Swarovski Star weighing in at 550 pounds and nearly 10 feet in diameter.
 Locals and tourists alike pack Rockefeller Center all wanting to pose for the perfect holiday photo in front of the tree.

 It’ll be lit in the official Rockefeller Center Christmas Tree Lighting on November 29, 2023.

 If you’ve always dreamed of seeing the tree lighting in person, there are typically at least one or two restaurants and private spaces that host a Rockefeller Center Holiday Christmas Tree Lighting Gala.